aguerrero232/cyber-sec-mock-company-assesment/framework_and_checklist/README.md

         One of the weakest points of an IT system is the authentication system, mostly due to the fact that many users will disregard best practices.
 Training in this scenario should include creating and maintaining a strong secure password and how to use different passwords for each account the employee may posses.

     * **Remote Work Tools and Practices**

-        Remote work is more common, and interactions with outside forces can threaten the security of a professional network.
-Employees should have information and other resources on how to manage their devices and connect to business networks.
+      * Outside forces can threaten the security of a professional network.
+      * Employees should have information and other resources on how to manage their devices and connect to business networks.
+      * Authenticate remote commands by implementing a two-factor authentication process that requires an employee to input a pin and a token so that specific commands and logins can be verified

   * Continually reinforce the training in everyday conversations or meetings
+  * Training sessions and knowledge checks along with mock attacks should be held regularly.

+* Concurrent Session Control
+  * Closely monitoring the attempts that an employee has made in having various sessions open, a small business can use this as a detection measure to see if high levels of attempts are caused by a compromised user
+  * Limits the attackers window of operation as it would be easy to trigger such a detection measure.

 * Patch your operating systems and applications
   * Only install what is needed to run your business